hnakae/go-club/_posts/direction.md

 Great, so now we've checked the status of all groups on the board for both sides.
 White has a weak group in the center so we'll have to care for it as we play our next moves.
 With this in mind, we'll look at the two fundamental theories of direction.

-Rule #1: Move from your weak group.
+## Rule #1: Move from your weak group.

 Following rule #1, playing from the center group that doesn't have clear eye shape yet, is the right direction of play.

-Rule #2: Press your opponent's weak group against your wall, thickness, or strong group.
+## Rule #2: Push your opponent's stones towards your strong group.

 Following rule #2, playing to press black's weak group against white's strong group will be the right direction of play.